Mongolian religious dance

 Mongolian masks symbolizing the actual presence of a deity never have their eyes pierced.
 The performers therefore had to look through the mouths of the masks, adding extra height to the performer.
 As the temporary residence of gods and demons, masks are like statues and treated as sacred objects.
 When not in use, they were stored in monasteries and worshipped in daily rituals.

 Shaman Dance is performed by shaman (sorcerers or witches) by praying to gods, sacrificing, dispelling evils and curing diseases.

 In the past, to meet the demands of a hunting lifestyle, nomadic tribes lived dispersedly in yurts.
 Except for large carnivals (such as the Nadam Fair in Mongolia today), all dances are done within the yurt.
 Therefore, their dances are usually small in scale.
-The dance style is straightforward and bold, with few steps.
-But the arm actions are powerful, and the wrist, shoulder and waist move briskly.
-In the dance, there are images and actions of hawks, swan and horse riding, and the "Shaman Dance" originating from religious beliefs is the most common type.
+The dance style is straightforward and bold, with few steps, but the arm actions are powerful, and the wrist, shoulder and waist move briskly.
+In the dance, there are images and actions of hawks, swans and horse riding, and the "Shaman Dance" originating from religious beliefs is the most common type.

 The Manchu people call the Shaman Dance Tiaojiashen [please confirm spelling: Tiaodashen or Tiaojiashen